jeremiah-c-leary/vhdl-style-guide/docs/phases.rst

 The rules are grouped together and ran in phases.
 If issues are found during a phase, then successive phases will not execute.
+The phases are constructed to model the proper order of fixing issues.
+Each phase prepares the code for the next phase.

 Phase 1 - Structural
 ####################